flancia-coop/doc.anagora.org/tools-for-thinking.md

 * I'm using different note-taking tools to scribe  different conference sessions - this Hedgedoc was automatically created by [[flancian]]'s [[an agora]] [page for the conference](https://anagora.org/tools+for+thinking)
 * The idea we have in the [[Fellowship of the Link]] is that all the notes by all the scribes are somehow interlinked in a shared second brain, hence the wikilinks in these notes
 * I've been enjoying [[Gordon Brander]]'s enewsletter for a while, so I'm really looking forward to his demo.
 I'm way behind properly processing his content, tho - everything I LikeThinkDo tagged [[Gordon Brander]]: https://myhub.ai/@mathewlowry/?tags=gordon+brander
-* I won't be summarising What He Said - rather, riffing off it in search of insights meaningful to me as I explore this space, write a chapter in [[Ivo Velithckov]]'s book on Personal Knowledge Graphs, and develop my ideas for [myhub.ai](myhub.ai)
+* I'm looking to riff off this in search of insights meaningful to me as I explore this space, write a chapter in [[Ivo Velithckov]]'s book on Personal Knowledge Graphs, and develop my ideas for [myhub.ai](myhub.ai)
 ## Noosphere: worldwide PKG

 ### What would it take to make the internet a useful thinking tool?